Population: 225 students

 - Small group instruction, team teaching, and collegial planning

 - Enrichment activities open to all students

 Thomas C. Miller is named for Thomas Cecil Miller, a former Lynchburg City Schools Latin teacher and principal.
 The traditional three-story building constructed in 1932 was renovated and reopened in 1993 as Thomas C. Miller Elementary School for Innovation, the division's first magnet school.
-It has 14 classrooms, an office, media center, auditorium complete with stage, science lab, computer lab, music room/piano lab, and cafeteria.
+It has 14 classrooms, an office, media center, auditorium complete with stage, science lab, music room/piano lab, and cafeteria.
 The curriculum emphasizing reading, math, science, technology, and the arts is delivered in an integrated approach.
 Thomas C. Miller draws a percentage of its students from the surrounding neighborhood, and the rest are selected from voluntary lottery application.